rui-min/MultipleListingSystem/README.md

-# (Group Side Project) Mulitiple Listing System Documentation
+# (Group Project) Mulitiple Listing System Documentation
 This is a web application for CRUD operations developed with Java and Spring Boot.
 The backend server("server_property") provides RESTful APIs to the frontend("front_client").
 Attention: only backend ("server_property" folder) is currently finished.

 # Quick Start